 |Wagner’s bridal chorus from opera Lohengrin is played by Brian May on guitar||A cover of New York, New York by Liza Minnelli is sung by Freddie Mercury|

-Queen and his solo members collaborated during their career in many other soundtracks for movies or musicals, but never in a deep way such as for the Flash Gordon and Highlander projects, since they were not involved and collaborated with directors since the beginning of the movie itself.
+Queen and his solo members collaborated during their career in many other soundtracks for movies or musicals, but never in a deep way such as for the Flash Gordon and Highlander projects, since they were not involved or collaborated with directors from the beginning of the movie itself.

-In these examples, they wrote music (mainly one track per movie) and the soundtrack were often a collaboration with other artists, or their tracks were used for a movie, even if the music wasn’t conceived for that particular project.
+In these examples, they wrote music (mainly one track per movie) and the soundtracks were often a collaboration with other artists, or their tracks were used for a movie, even if the music wasn’t originally conceived for that particular project.

 Some of the other projects were the following:

-- Metropolis (1984).
+- Metropolis (1984 – Restored version of the classic 1927 movie).
 Freddie Mercury wrote the song Love Kills

 - Zabou (1986).
 Freddie Mercury wrote the song Hold On for the movie

 - Biggles (1986).
 John Deacon wrote the song No Turning Back